 A dedicated web page addressing COST’s response to coronavirus has been created on the COST website, which will be updated regularly.

-Further information will also be shared through our e-newsletter and social media channels.
+Further information will also be shared through our e-newsletter and social media channels and by contacting us.